thom-ba/sr-assignment/notes.md

 - Used AI to make a basic design of the frontend, so I can get ideas on how to make what look
 - Used AI to debug styling issues
 - Used AI to generate mock data
+- Used AI to help me make it one command deploy app using docker compose (mainly because of some silly errors..)

 Why I use what tech:
 Frontend:

 - React, Tailwind, (because I am used to it)

 Backend: